Main Maike Chali Jaungi Tum Dekhte Rahiyo: Plot

-Shalini Nehra enters, claiming Samar as her 7-year-old son Jerry's father, and provides a fake DNA report.
-Clueless, Samar convinces Jaya of his innocence.
+Although, their misunderstandings had been cleared, Satya still happens to insult the Suranas while not wishing any harm.
+Hence, Samar asks her to leave, enraging Jaya.
+Later, Shalini Nehra enters, claiming Samar as her 7-year-old son Jerry's father, and provides a fake DNA report.
+This makes Jaya even more mad and she leaves Samar’s house upon Satya’s order.
 Shalini fakes a suicide attempt to manipulate Samar into marriage.
 Satya and Vicky encounter her parents who tell her that they threw her out.
 Shalini is exposed; the father turns out to be Samar's ex-brother-in-law, Aakash.
 They're arrested.
 Jaya and Samar take Jerry in.
-Satya is pregnant with Vicky's child and Jaya with Samar's child.
+In the last parts of the story, Satya is pregnant with Vicky's child and Jaya with Samar's child.
+Satya at first gets awkward as she is pregnant at an inappropriate age but reciprocates her feelings as the entire family supports her.

 9 months later

 Jaya delivers a daughter and Satya has a son.
-Everyone live happily ever after.
+Everyone lives happily ever after.